-Matches & Lighters Position Paper
+Matches & Lighters Fire Safety for Youth

 Issue: What should children be taught to do when they find matches and/or lighters?

 Children playing with matches or lighters is a leading cause of fire deaths for children five years and younger.
-The message is intended to ensure that children under the age of seven years (Grade one) have no access to play with matches or lighters.
+The message is intended to ensure that children under the age of seven years (grade one) have no access to play with matches or lighters.

 Older children are able to take on the responsibility of giving matches or lighters to a grown-up they know.
 Matches and lighters are tools for adults not toys for children.
 With adult supervision, older children may be taught how to use matches and lighters safely and appropriately.